mava/Nova-LaTeX/LaTeX.novaextension/README.md

 These tasks become automatically available in any project containing `.tex` files.
 The default engine used to build PDF files (pdfLaTeX or XeLaTex or LuaLaTeX) can be chosen in this extension’s **Preferences** tab, and it can also be configured on a per-project basis in **Project → Project Settings**.
-By default the tasks use whichever file is active, but there is also an option to select a main (root) `.tex` file in the **Project Settings**.
+By default the tasks use whichever file is active, but there is also an option to choose a main (root) `.tex` file in the **Project Settings**.

 The **Run** (⌘R) task opens in Skim the PDF corresponding to the LaTeX source in Nova’s active editor, and highlights the line under the cursor’s position in Nova.
 By default, Skim is kept in the background, but this can be changed in this extension’s **Preferences** tab.